On this page:

 Constructing a bore

-The Water Act requires that anyone wishing to extract groundwater (except domestic and stock users) must apply for a groundwater licence.
+The Water Act 1989 requires that anyone who wants to extract groundwater (except for domestic and stock purposes) must apply for a groundwater licence to take and use.

 Groundwater licences are issued to protect the rights of licence holders, ensure that water is shared between users and to ensure that environmental requirements are protected.